Please join us at the American Library Association’s 2018 Annual Conference | June 21 - 26, 2018

-Conference location - The majority of the conference will take place in the McCormick Place, Chicago, but there are also some sessions at various hotels, depending on the unit sponsoring them.
-Detailed location information for sessions will be available when the Scheduler opens.
+Conference location - The majority of the conference will take place in the Ernest N. Morial Convention Center, but there are also some sessions at various hotels, depending on the unit sponsoring them.
+Detailed location information for sessions is available on the ALA Scheduler.

 Ribbon-cutting and exhibits opening reception - The Exhibit Hall opens with a ribbon-cutting ceremony immediately following the Opening General Session that features a brief welcome by ALA and local dignitaries.
 The Exhibits Opening includes food, drink, and entertainment through the exhibit hall, giving exhibitors and attendees their first chance to network as the exhibits kick off.